 My mom taught me from a young age that in order to have a happy life, I need to make my own sunshine.
 And my dad taught me how to make boring things into a game or a challenge.
 We all have to go to school, clean the house, get a job, change dirty diapers — but YOU get to decide if your life will be happy or if you’ll be bored or disappointed.

 I definitely don’t make every single day fun, and it’s not all sunshine and roses over here 100% of the time.
-BUT having this attitude of making your own sunshine has made my life so much happier and also reminds me to have an ice cream taste test party at the spur of the moment.
+BUT having this attitude of making your own sunshine has made my life so much happier and also reminds me to make a summer movie night special.

 Here are some ways I make motherhood and family life happy and fun (and you can too!)